RYH is great for a host of different conditions

 Eating a high-quality diet as we get older is important for:

 - Preservation of immune function, digestive health, functional ability, bone health, oral health and vision.

 - Protecting cognitive function, mental health and well-being.

 - Helping to recover from illness.

-Our RYH guide for depression and anxiety includes foods containing nutrients which may help to improve mood.
+Our RYH recipes for depression and anxiety include foods containing nutrients which may help to improve mood.
 These include: